thepuddlestore/courseproject_gettingdata_coursera/CodeBook.md

 CodeBook
 ========================================================

-# Description: This is the codebook for the course project in the Getting and Cleaning Data course #
+Description: This is the codebook for the course project in the Getting and Cleaning Data course.

 ## Column 1: Subject ##
 This is the ID number of each of the 30 subjects in the Test and Train data sets as a factor with 30 Levels: 1:30